The uniqueness of the Fisher metric as information metric: Introduction

 The remainder of our paper is organized as follows.
 In section \ref{sec:par} we recall the notion of a $k$-integrable parametrized measure model and the notion of a local statistical continuous covariant tensor field that have been introduced by Ay-Jost-L\^e-Schwachh\"ofer in \cite{AJLS2012}.
-In section \ref{sec:mon} we prove Theorem \ref{thm:main1} using a well-known fact on conditional expectation.
+In section \ref{sec:mon} we prove Theorem \ref{thm:main1}.
 In section \ref{sec:strong} we assume that $\Om$ is a separable metrizable topological space provided with Borel $\sigma$-algebra.
-We introduce a mixed topology on the space $\Ll^n_n(\Om) : = \cup_{\mu \in \Mm_+(\Om)}\oplus^n L^n(\Om, \mu)$, which enjoys nice properties (Proposition \ref{prop:top}).
-Using this topology we introduce the notion of strongly continuous covariant $n$-tensors on $\Mm_+(\Om)$ (Definition \ref{def:strong}).
-The study of strongly continuous covariant tensors on $\Mm_+(\Om)$ leads us to a discovery of a large class of $k$-integrable {\it regular} parametrized measure models (Definition \ref{def:reg}, Examples \ref{ex:reg}).
-This class is large enough to contain almost all interesting examples of $k$-integrable parametrized measure models (Example \ref{ex:reg}).
-Moreover, $k$-integrable regular parametrized measure models are well-behaved with respect to statistics between measure spaces and they enjoy many natural functorial properties (Theorem \ref{thm:pull}).
-We hope that $k$-integrable regular parametrized measure models will find applications in future.
-Finally in section \ref{sec:uni} we prove Theorem \ref{thm:main2} by deriving it from the special case associated with finite sample spaces.
+We introduce a mixed topology on the space $\Ll^n_n(\Om) : = \cup_{\mu \in \Mm(\Om)}\oplus^n L^n(\Om, \mu)$, which enjoys nice properties (Proposition \ref{prop:top}).
+Using this topology we introduce the notion of strongly continuous covariant $n$-tensors on $\Mm(\Om)$ (Definition \ref{def:strong}).
+In section \ref{sec:uni} we prove Theorem \ref{thm:main2} by deriving it from the special case associated with finite sample spaces.
+Finally we include an appendix containing a note on the Chentsov uniqueness theorem.

 The idea to derive the uniqueness of the Fisher metric from its special case proved by Chentsov for finite sample spaces has been proposed by Amari and Nagaoka \cite[p.
-39]{AN2000} as follows ``Here we shall only observe that Chentsov's theorem leads to the Fisher metric and the $\alpha$-connections if a kind of limiting procedure is permitted".
-In this note we have found such limiting procedure in terms of strong continuity associated with the mixed topology, whose idea leads also to a new concept of $k$-integrable {\it regular} parametrized measure models.
+39]{AN2000} as follows ``Here we shall only observe that Chentsov's theorem leads to the Fisher metric and the $\alpha$-connections if a kind of limiting procedure is permitted", see also Remark \ref{rem:positive} (3) on a similar idea due to Morozova-Chentsov.
+In this note we have found such limiting procedure in terms of strong continuity associated with the mixed topology.